Bradshaw/spaceshipsin.space/sources/markdown/out/burden.md

-# Burden RPG
+# Burden TTRPG

-Burden is a short-ish form roleplaying game about a world at the end of time and a fateful journey to a monument.
+Burden is a short-ish form tabletop roleplaying game about a world at the end of time and a fateful journey to a monument.

 ## The end, the monument, and the party